gurunandan-bhat/fcg/content/guild/members/mihir-bhanage.md

 twitter = 'https://twitter.com/mihir_bhanage'
 +++

 Mihir Bhanage is a film critic and has been reviewing films, majorly Marathi, for Times of India since 2014.
 Besides reviews, he is also an entertainment correspondent for Pune Times.
-As a viewer, he loves to watch films across genres and languages.Â
+As a viewer, he loves to watch films across genres and languages.